 Quarterly OKR reviews create more accountability for individuals, teams, and the company as a whole and contribute to a more results-driven culture.

-OKR Examples for Team Inspiration
+OKR Examples to Inspire Your Team

 Objective: Improve the company’s presence on relevant review websites